What is Possession of Drug Paraphernalia?

 Possession of Drug Paraphernalia is also one of the Class 6 Felonies that can be considered an undesignated offense.
 This means a judge could do one of three things if you are convicted of this offense at trial:

 - The Judge can leave the Possession of Drug Paraphernalia as a Felony and sentence you accordingly

 - The Judge can choose to not designate the charge as a Felony or a Misdemeanor and leave the charge “undesignated” pending your probation period.
 Depending on how you do on probation, the Judge has the discretion to later designate the charge as a misdemeanor or as a felony.

 - The Judge can designate the charge as a misdemeanor and sentence you under the misdemeanor category.

-How do you defend against Possession of Marijuana Charges?
+How do you defend against Possession of Drug Paraphernalia Charges?

 The defense really depends upon the facts and factors in your underlying case.
 A very common defense is “The X in question is not mine” or that the State cannot prove the item is used for illegal drugs.